varenyk-lover/my-recipe-project/README.md

 This is my first project created on React  —  recipes website https://my-first-react-recipe-project.herokuapp.com

 It was made on free API, so here are some restrictions: 5 requests/second, 500 requests/month and some responses are without body.
 For the last case I've made a message "Oops, there is no recipe.
-Try to find another one."
+Try to find another one".
 What about request errors — if you will see, please, write me, and I will create a new account to get more free requests :)

-Now are ready 3 pages:
+Now in the project are ready 3 pages:

-Startpage — here you can try a random recipe or go to the homepage.
+Startpage — here you can try a random recipe(if there is some body in response) or go to the homepage.

 Homepage — here you can find recipe in search or click any of recipes cards or use a pagination.

 Single recipe page — here you can find all the information about recipe (if there is some body in response).

 Sign up and favorites button are not active.
-But I plan to add this functionality in the future and to fill the page "User's tips" too.
+But I plan to add this functionality in the future, to add navbar menu and to fill the page "User's tips" too.

 # Getting Started with Create React App